 When an email concludes with a vague "Let's talk and see what we can do," it leaves the recipient confused about the next step.
 The drawback lies in the email's failure to provide a clear next step, leaving the recipient uncertain about whether to call, reply via email, or schedule a meeting.
 This lack of a specific call to action can result in confusion and inaction.

-The Remedy: Make the next steps unmistakable and simple.
+The solution: Make the next steps unmistakable and simple.
 Explicitly state whether they should call, email back, or schedule a meeting.
 Provide a clear call to action button such as calendar invitation or an invitation to a free trial.

 Undermining Trust with Vague Offers